 2) 24/7 Team for Big Jobs Done Fast.
 We have a team of linguists in strategic locations around the globe so we can provide overnight and super-rush Powerpoint translation.
 How fast?
 Up to 1,000 pages in a week.
 See our detailed case studies below.

 3) Powerpoint Formatting Expertise.
 We’ve developed an internal library of PowerPoint tips and tricks to help linguists mirror slides in a fraction of the time.
 This means that your Arabic decks will always look neat and professional for clients.

 - 1,000 Page Slide Deck into English in One Week.
-Client needed a strategic plan translated from Arabic to English on a super-rush basis.
-With a team of 20 linguists, we delivered the priority sections overnight, and finished the full PowerPoint document in one week.
+The client needed a strategic plan translated from Arabic to English on a super-rush basis.
+With a team of 20 linguists, we delivered the priority sections overnight and finished the full PowerPoint document in one week.

 - Read our full list of industries and case studies here.

 To discuss an Arabic PowerPoint translation project, call +1 202 753 9834 or get in touch here.
 We respond outside normal business hours.